televisionhead/easy-linked-list/README.md

 ### Adding items
 ```
-//add them by passing them by reference, optionally indicating their type and printer callback function if necessary
+//add them by passing them by reference
+//optionally indicate their type, and printer callback function if necessary
 mylist.add(&mylist, &one, STRING, NULL);

 //note only the struct needs a printer callback in last parameter in order to be printed